+++Deutsche Version hier+++

 PMS is real.
 The „premenstrual syndrome“ plagues about 20-40 percent of menstruating people every month and can be summarized as a rather uncomfortable state.
 Headache, mood swings, sleep problems, weight gain, tightness in the chest, abdominal pain, indigestion, loss of appetite or food cravings (or alternating between them), acne, circulatory problems and mental disorders such as depression, irritability, aggressiveness, etc. – so what we call negative side effects of menstruation now – can go along with it.

-Approximately 5 percent of all people with PMS suffer so much from the complaints that they are not able to keep up with their everyday life.¹ (In Italy, politicians are discussing in parliament whether to grant those affected by particularly strong PMS up to three days‘ paid leave –this desired regulation is often absurdly described as a „menstrual holiday“…that sounds like skipping school, chilling in the sun, drinking cocktails and exuberance …)
+Approximately 5 percent of all people with PMS suffer so much from the complaints that they are not able to keep up with their everyday life.¹ (In Italy, politicians are discussing in parliament whether to grant those affected by particularly strong mental or physical period problems up to three days‘ paid leave –this desired regulation is often absurdly described as a „menstrual holiday“…that sounds like skipping school, chilling in the sun, drinking cocktails and exuberance …)

 Five percent.
 Five out of one hundred.